IPConvergence/TrustedDistributedOpenDataRegistry/README.md

 - How to install and use this Gith project
 - -->> Please refer to https://marcantoine-lemaire.gitbook.io/solidity/open-data-trusted-anchors-project

-There is a Public demo Web Page of the Front-End on: http://blockchainbeta.eu The Video of the Application Test is on: https://www.youtube.com/channel/UCxGIOXS5a1n85SvUGTPrFrw
+There is a Public demo Web Page of the Front-End on: http://blockchainbeta.eu (Only in test Lab mode, no SLA UP Guarantee) The Video of the Application Test is on: https://www.youtube.com/channel/UCxGIOXS5a1n85SvUGTPrFrw